suspicious-salmon/urop-surgical-guide-analysis/README.md

 ## Description

-This repository contains code to analyse Bill King's sugrical guide dataset.
+This repository contains code to analyse the UIUC team's sugrical guide dataset.
 The `run.py` file handles all the magic:
 - extracting images of the STL cross-sections
 - segmenting the photos
 - aligning photos to corresponding cross-sections